Close Navigation

 There is no difference between CHAS and PQS; they are SSIP members and work according to the same rules and guidance.

-If you are worried that your customers are asking for CHAS, it’s OK, as SSIP allow you to obtain a CHAS certificate even when PQS has accredited you through their deen to satisfy process.
+If you are worried that your customers are asking for CHAS, it’s OK, as SSIP allow you to obtain a CHAS certificate even when PQS has accredited you through their deem to satisfy process.

 If your SSIP accreditation is coming up for renewal, contact us, and we can advise you on the best solution for your business and budget.